RS2002/homepage/content/authors/admin/_index.md

 My research interests span a wide range of AI, and I am eager to explore various fields during my undergraduate studies.
 I am currently seeking an opportunity to pursue a Ph.D. in the field of AI, with a strong passion for computer science and mathematics.
 I am open to exploring any interesting field during my Ph.D. as I believe that the most important aspect of my doctoral studies is to develop my learning and research skills.

-If you would like to learn more about my previous research, please feel free to download my CV or contact me directly.
+If you would like to learn more about my previous research, please feel free to download my CV or contact me directly (zhaozj28@mail2.sysu.edu.cn).
 I would greatly appreciate any opportunity to join a research group.

 {style="text-align: justify;"}